 Watching a display of shooting stars as you drift off to sleep, no noise but the waves lapping against the side of the boat.
 Waking up to the sunrise in a secluded cove, to the smell of pine and herbs and honey.
 Padding barefoot along the deck, bracing yourself for a dive into water that sparkles like gemstones.
 Afterwards, you plot the day’s adventures over a breakfast spread of tomato, cheese, cucumber, olives, coffee, bread, and jams.

-One of my first memories is of being on a ferry to Northern Ireland aged 3, afraid to go anywhere near the guardrail.
+I used to be scared of the sea.
+One of my first memories is of being on a ferry aged 3, afraid to go anywhere near the guardrail.
 My mind boggled at how anyone could think boats were safe.

-It was an ex-boyfriend’s idea.
+It was an ex’s idea.
 We were in Fethiye, heading for Olympos on the Turquoise Coast on the south-west of the country.
-A backpacker’s haven with treehouses and beach-side ruins, it had drawn hippy types for decades.
+A backpacker’s haven with treehouses and beach-side ruins, it has drawn hippy types for decades.

 The scenic coastal route to Olympos would take a few days and a few buses.
 But in Fethiye, we discovered that a 3-night cabin charter on gulet cruise could take us along the same route.